Building blocks of content modeling

 The following diagram shows the properties with their property types.

-Each property group can have several property types that you can use to build named pieces of content for content types.
+Each property group has several property types to build named pieces of content for content types.

 For example, the Number property has two types: